Northern soul: 1960s

 Vee-Jay had significant success with pop/rock acts, such as the Four Seasons (their first non-black act) and the Beatles.
 Vee-Jay acquired the rights to some of the early recordings by the Beatles through a licensing deal with EMI, as the American affiliate Capitol Records was initially uninterested in the group.
 Calvin Carter later said, "There was a number one record over in England at the time.
-The group turned out to be the Beatles and we got a five-year contract on the Beatles as a pickup on the Frank Ifield contract.
+The group turned out to be the Beatles and we got a five-year contract on the Beatles as a pickup on the Frank Ifield contract".

 1970s

-In America, Holland-Dozier-Holland's successful acts on '70s Invictus Records were Freda Payne and Chairmen of the Board.
+In America, Holland-Dozier-Holland's successful acts on Invictus Records were Freda Payne and Chairmen of the Board.
 They also released Parliament's first album, Osmium.
 The label was distributed by Capitol Records from 1969 to 1972 and then by Columbia Records from 1973 onwards.

 In September 1970, the British music magazine NME reported that Invictus had the UK's top two singles.
-Freda Payne's "Band of Gold" was #1, while Chairmen of the Board's "Give Me Just a Little More Time" was at #3 on the UK Singles Chart.
-Both of those records were million-sellers in the US, but neither topped the pop or R&B charts.
+Freda Payne's "Band of Gold" was No. 1, while Chairmen of the Board's "Give Me Just a Little More Time" was No. 3 on the UK Singles Chart.
+Both records were million-sellers in the US, but neither topped the pop or R&B charts.
 Invictus had two other gold records: Freda Payne's "Bring the Boys Home" and 8th Day's "She's Not Just Another Woman", both in 1971.
 Northern soul reached the peak of its popularity in the mid- to late-1970s.
 At this time, there were soul clubs in virtually every major town in the Midlands and the North of England.
 Some nightclubs regarded as the most important in this decade were the Golden Torch, and Wigan Casino (1973 to 1981).

-Although Wigan Casino is now the most well known, the best attended northern soul all-night venue at the beginning of the decade was actually the Golden Torch, where regular Friday night soul "all-nighters" began during the latter months of 1970.
-Chris Burton, the owner, stated that by 1972, the club had a membership of 12,500, and had hosted 62,000 separate customer visits.
+Although Wigan Casino is now the most well-known, the best-attended Northern soul all-night venue at the beginning of the decade was actually the Golden Torch, where regular Friday night soul "all-nighters" began during the latter months of 1970.
+Chris Burton, the owner, stated that by 1972, the club had a membership of 12,500 and had hosted 62,000 separate customer visits.

-In 1972, white soul group the Four Seasons released the song "The Night", from their May 1972 album Chameleon, a disco song which appealed to the northern soul scene, and as a result, it was successfully re-released in the UK in the spring of 1975.
+In 1972, white soul group the Four Seasons released the song "The Night" from their May 1972 album Chameleon, a disco song which appealed to the Northern soul scene, and as a result, it was successfully re-released in the UK in the spring of 1975.